Is the Conventional Picture of Coherence Time Complete? Dark Matter Recoherence: Implications for Experiments

 where $\mathrm{SNR}_\mathrm{th}$ denotes the threshold SNR required for detection or exclusion.
 We therefore find that the sensitivity grows as $\propto T_\mathrm{obs}^{1/2}$ while the coherence time grows linear with $T_\mathrm{obs}$\,, and $\propto T_\mathrm{obs}^{1/4}$ when it is constant as shown in \cref{fig:Coherence_Revelation_Sensitivity_Scaling_Schematic}.

-In \cref{fig:Solar halo dominating detection prospects} we show the parameter space where a solar DM halo would dominate the detection prospects of a clock comparison search in terms of the DM mass and the solar halo density relative to the galactic density $\rho^\odot/\rho^\mathrm{gal}$.
-To do so, we combine our estimate of the SNR with the ones for the coherence time from the previous section.
-For the virial halo on the right we further indicate the density that a solar halo would have if e.g. gravitational interactions \cite{Xu:2008ep,Peter:2009mm} would equilibrate its occupation numbers with the galactic halo.
+In \cref{fig:Solar halo dominating detection prospects} we show the parameter space where a Solar DM halo would dominate the detection prospects of a clock comparison search in terms of the DM mass and the Solar halo density relative to the galactic density $\rho^\odot/\rho^\mathrm{gal}$.
+For the virial halo on the right we further indicate the density that a Solar halo would have if e.g. gravitational interactions \cite{Xu:2008ep,Peter:2009mm} would equilibrate its occupation numbers with the galactic halo.

-It becomes clear that datasets extending over a decade as e.g. the ones reported in \cite{Filzinger:2023zrs}, may detect a solar halo only contributing $\sim 1\%$ of the galactic halo first.
-We expect potentially even larger enhancements in sensitivity for a DM halo around earth, since all timescales for such a halo are shorter and the effect of recoherence therefore matters more over the period an experiment may be run.
+It becomes clear that datasets extending over a decade as e.g. the ones reported in \cite{Filzinger:2023zrs}, may detect a Solar halo only contributing $\sim 1\%$ of the galactic halo first.
+This presents a natural extension of current searches for halos dominating the density \cite{Wilson:2025lhq}.
+We expect potentially even larger enhancements in sensitivity for a DM halo around Earth, since all timescales for such a halo are shorter and the effect of recoherence therefore matters more over the period an experiment may be run.
 We leave a detailed investigation of this case to future work.